wangliuzhan/react-sample-project/README.md

 # react-sample-project

-a sample project for learning react
+A sample project for learning React.
+Using browserify and gulp to build project.